HongtengXu/pyfbx_i42/fbx_spec.rst

 -------------------------

 Knowledge of the text-based format is relevant for this document, so here is a quick writeup.
-The core hierarchical building block (object) of a text-based FBX document is
+The core hierarchical building block (node) of a text-based FBX document is

     ::